maymyozin89/56-German-Judgements-on-6-StVO-Vorbeifahren/README.md

 The repository includes:

-- **/court_decisions/**: A folder containing Word document files of court decisions.
+- **/court_decisions/**: A folder containing 56 Word document files of German court decisions.
 - **normative_sentences.csv**: A CSV file that includes the document names and the annotated normative sentences extracted from those documents.

 ## Dataset Structure